Md-Younus-Hossain-Ahsan/Medicine-Prescribing-System/README.md

 - **Configure the recipient email ID, replacing 'doctor@example.com,' and save the changes by pressing the 'Save' button.**

 ### Addition Information:
-- **In my mysql server, user name: system & password: p@ssword13**
+- **In my mysql server, user name: 'system' & password: 'p@ssword13'.**
-- **When connecting my project to the database through the IDE, Set the Port: 3306**
+- **When connecting my project to the database through the IDE, Set the Port: 3306.**

 Now, my project is all set to launch and make waves.